taocpp/PEGTL/doc/Parse-Tree.md

 ## Partial Parse Tree

-A full parse tree is often too much, one does not need *every* node in a grammar, only the main nodes are important.
-This is supported by adding another template parameter to the `parse_tree::parse` call.
-The second template parameter `S` is a class template.
-For each rule that matched, the compiler checks whether `S<Rule>::value` is `true`.
-You can then select the rules that should generate nodes from your grammar like this:
+When a full parse tree with nodes for all rules is too much it is possible to supply a second template parameter to the `parse_tree::parse()` function that controls which rules get a parse tree node.
+This second template parameter `S` is itself a class template.
+For each rule `Rule` that matched, a node is generated only when `S<Rule>::value` is `true`.
+It is then possible to select the rules that should generate nodes as follows:

 ```c++
 template< typename Rule > struct my_selector : std::false_type {};